liip/chusho/CONTRIBUTING.md

 Unit tests are located in the [chusho](https://github.com/liip/chusho/tree/main/packages/chusho/) package, the following commands should therefor be run in the `packages/chusho` directory.

-Run the unit test suites once with Jest:
+Run the unit test suites once:

 ```bash
 npm run test:unit
 ```

-Or start Jest in watch mode:
+Or start the runner in watch mode:

 ```bash
 npm run test:unit:dev